Reviewed: 3 Sep 2013

 In 2011 ten horses on eight properties died due to infection with Hendra virus.
 These cases occurred between June 30 and August 28.
 All properties affected were in north eastern NSW, in the localities of Wollongbar, Macksville, Lismore, Mullumbimby and Ballina.

-No further cases have occurred in NSW since 28 August 2011.
-Nevertheless, horse owners should remain vigilant and continue to take steps to minimise exposure of their horses.
-The presence of flowering and fruiting trees in or near the paddock in last year’s cases demonstrates the importance of keeping horses out of paddocks in this period, when trees are most attractive to bats.
-Any fruit lying underneath trees should also be picked up and disposed of once the bats have moved on, before the horses are returned to the paddock.
+Horse owners should remain vigilant and continue to take steps to minimise exposure of their horses.
+Horse owners should talk with their private veterinarian about vaccinating their horse.
+Horses should be kept away from flowering and fruiting trees that are attractive to bats.
+Any fruit lying underneath trees should be picked up and disposed of before the horses are returned to the paddock.
+People are reminded to use good hygiene practices when handling horses.

 General information on Hendra virus